szabgab/workshops/index.md

 a private e-mail to gabor at szabgab.com.

 * [Getting Started with Digital Ocean](getting-started-with-digital-ocean)
+* Getting Started with AWS
+* Getting Started with Google Cloud
 * [Creating Jenkins pipeline without any coding](creating-jenkins-pipelines-without-any-coding)
 * [Jenkins pipeline exclusively with Groovy code](jenkins-pipeline-with-groovy-code)
 * [Creating web presence with GitHub pages](creating-web-presence-with-github-pages)